OmdenaAI/silicon-valley-chapter-extreme-weather/src/tasks/task-1-exploratory-data-analysis/readme.md

 This is the readme.md file.
-The task-1-exploratory-data-analysis folder contains the notebooks of various colaborators who have worked on EDA.
+The task-1-exploratory-data-analysis folder contains the notebooks of various colaborators who have worked on EDA and the entire summarized report of the task.

 # Description